Radiotherapy is the use of high-energy rays (usually x-rays) to treat cancer.

 Sometimes, depending on the type of cancer, specialised types of external radiotherapy are needed:

-- Stereotactic radiotherapy is sometimes used to treat brain tumours.
-It treats the cancer with lots of beams of radiation, which each give a low dose to the tumour.
-This means the tumour ends up getting a higher dose of radiation and the surrounding healthy tissue gets a lower dose.
+- Stereotactic radiotherapy is sometimes used to treat brain and other tumours.
+It uses many small beams of radiation to target the tumour.
+It is able to deliver high doses of radiotherapy to very small areas of the body, which reduces side effects.
 You’ll have a special head frame made to help you to keep your head still while you have this type of radiotherapy.
+There are different machines that can give this type of treatment including Gamma Knife™ and Cyberknife.

-- Total body irradiation is radiotherapy to the whole body, which is occasionally used if you have leukaemia and need a stem cell or bone marrow transplant Total body irridation is given as either one large, dose or 6-8 smaller doses of radiation, to destroy leukaemia cells in the bone marrow (where blood cells are made).
-These are then replaced by new blood cells that are given to you from someone else (a donor).
+- Total body irradiation is radiotherapy to the whole body.
+It is occasionally used if you need a stem cell or bone marrow transplant.
+Total body irradiation is given as either one large dose or 6 to 8 smaller doses of radiation, to destroy leukaemia or lymphoma cells in the bone marrow (where blood cells are made).